Generative Modeling of Discrete Data Using Geometric Latent Subspaces: Discrete distributions and geometric PCA

+The gradient of the log-partition function $\partial \psi$ acts as a \textit{decoder}.
+Conversely, $\partial \psi^*$ maps mean parameters back to natural parameters.
+Once the GPCA parameters $(\wh V,\wh Z)$ are obtained by minimizing the objective \eqref{eq:V-training-loss}, new data can be projected onto $\mc M$ by the Bregman projection

-which, for a fixed subspace dimension $d$, approximates discrete data much better than applying PCA in the ambient Euclidean space.
-See Figure \ref{fig:MNIST-GPCA-embdding-2D} and Appendix \ref{sec:app-additional-graphics}, Figures \ref{fig:GPCA-embedding-3D} and \ref{fig:MNIST-GPCA-samples}, for latent GPCA embeddings and approximations in $\mc{M}$ of MNIST data with latent dimension $d=30 \ll 784 = n$.
+Figure~\ref{fig:GPCA-approach} sketches the GPCA procedure and our approach for learning generative models of discrete data.
+Figure~\ref{fig:H3-GPCA} shows a simple example with a fixed subspace dimension $d=2$, illustrating how GPCA approximates discrete data better than PCA in the ambient Euclidean space.
+For more details on the GPCA optimization and performance we refer to Section~\ref{sec:Experiments} and Appendix~\ref{appendix:gpca-empirical-performance}.